stephcmartin/react-redux-notes/README.md

 Using the connect function that comes with Redux, you can plug any component into Redux’s data store, and the component can pull out the data it requires.

+# Store

+All of our states in one place.

+# Provider

+Makes store avaliable to all containers/components

+# Containers

+The glue between react components with the redux store

+-> they go fetch the aplications data and dispatch it to the component

 # Actions
 Actions are payloads of information that send data from your application to your store.
 They are the only source of information for the store.